ancker010/isptracker/README.md

 It will write ISP status every N seconds to InfluxDB, which you can then visualize with Grafana or another graphing tool.

+NOTE: This *should* support IPv6 addresses *IF* your docker setup is configured for IPv6.
+I need to test this.

 #### Usage